codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 packer build image.json
 ```

-### More complex builds and Post-Processors.
+### More complex builds and Post-Processors

 This is a very simple example, but we might be building images with complex dependencies for an application, for example at Bankable we had a box with a C++ application with quite a few dependencies to manage.

 One of the ways to increase parity between dev and prod. is to have the same environment for both.
 Packer allows us to do that by having multiple builders, in this case, we can use the docker builder to generate an image with the same contents that the VM.
 We are using docker because it's lighter and easier to handle locally, but you can pick any of the existing builders.

 We add the `image`, a parameter with the base image, `commit` is set to true so we save the image, and the changes are to declare extra information that you can't have in the provisioners.
-Like labels, exposing ports or setting the entrypoint or command.
+Like labels, exposing ports or setting the entry point or command.

 ```json
 {